eclipse-apoapsis/ort-server/website/docs/guides/config.md

 In general, ORT Server distinguishes between non-sensitive and sensitive configuration information.
 To the first group belong options like URLs to services, or options that customize the behavior of services or ORT Server itself.
-The second group is mainly related to credentials for infrastructure services; they require a special treatment, so that they are not exposed to the public.
+The second group is mainly related to credentials for infrastructure services; they require special treatment, so that they are not exposed to the public.
 These different options are discussed separately below.

 ### Non-sensitive Configuration Options